National Christmas Tree (United States): The third living tree: 1978 to 2010

 But few other changes were made during the latter half of the 1990s.
 In 1995, the National Christmas Tree was lit by solar power for the first time at night, using energy stored during the day.
 The United States federal government shutdown of 1995 and 1996 forced the cancellation of the Pageant of Peace beginning December 16, although the National Park Service had enough funds to keep the tree lit through January 1, 1996.
 The park service also decided to discontinue the display of live deer during the pageant.
 In 1996, the Office of Surface Mining declined to donate trees for the Pageant of Peace (as it had done for many years).
 This forced the pageant organizers to purchase cut trees.
 Pageant organizers also sold 1,950 limited-edition prints and 250 artist's proofs by local artist G. Harvey to raise money for the pageant.
 Finally, the President's Park unit of the National Park Service began administering the music portion of the pageant.

 The National Christmas Tree Growers Association provided cut trees for the Pageant of Peace in 1997, and another limited edition print was sold to raise money for the event.
 But in 1998, tree grower Ron Hudler of North Carolina agreed to begin donating cut trees for the festival.
 Polk Aristo-Craft began providing the model train, and for the first time refreshments were sold.

 To celebrate the millennium on December 31, 1999, the National Christmas Tree's lights turned white at midnight.
 The following year, Polk Aristo-Craft expanded the model train display and a new wrought iron fence was erected around the tree (replacing an older chain-link fence).

-In the wake of the September 11 attacks, the United States Secret Service announced on November 16 that only those individuals with tickets would be permitted onto The Elllipse for the December 6 tree lighting.
+In the wake of the September 11 attacks, the United States Secret Service announced on November 16 that only those individuals with tickets would be permitted onto The Ellipse for the December 6 tree lighting.
 The restrictions were lifted just 10 days later.
 Access to The Ellipse was closed except for two points (at 17th and E Streets NW and at 17th Street NW and Constitution Avenue NW).
 15th Street NW was temporarily closed for the event, while traffic moved only in a north-bound direction on 17th Street NW.
 (The street closings during the ceremony continued to occur through the 2011 ceremony.)
 The original gold, green, and red lighting scheme was changed after September 11 to a patriotic red, white, and blue with red garland.
 The model train was provided again by Aristo-Craft, with financial, set-up, and other assistance from the National Capital Trackers (a model train enthusiasts group).
 Clowns, a magician, and a juggler were added to help lighten the crowd's mood.